 If your asked to install additional required items or apps from TeamViewer please do so.

-You can also use the bottom right hand green and black chat bubble to chat live with a web expert now located on the contact us form.
+Chat live with a web expert on the contact us form. 🙂

 If the above automatic link did not give you a file called TeamViewerQS.exe then something went wrong.
 If you installed the file TeamViewerQS.exe and are not presented with a login and ID like in the image below, then keep reading.